-Measures to ensure and improve the quality of education

-- Class evaluation questionnaires are answered by students, and the results are fed back to the instructors, who will use the results to improve their classes. - Believing that the process of writing the graduation thesis is important, midterm presentations and oral examinations are guided and conducted in detail, which should contribute to students' careers after graduation. - We encourage international graduate students working as TAs and alumni to participate in class designing as a measure to build an open learning environment.
+- Measures to ensure and improve the quality of education - Class evaluation questionnaires are answered by students, and the results are fed back to the instructors, who will use the results to improve their classes. - Believing that the process of writing the graduation thesis is important, midterm presentations and oral examinations are guided and conducted in detail, which should contribute to students' careers after graduation. - We encourage international graduate students working as TAs and alumni to participate in class designing as a measure to build an open learning environment.
 Through these approaches, we strive to innovate our classes. - Detailed guidance is provided each year to help students in the colleges make the most of the curriculum. - Under the strengthened advisor system, students can get proper advice from the advisor whenever necessary and healthy and substantive learning is supported.

-Assurance of the quality of education and human resources to be developed Developing global and independent persons Design your own future Encounter different cultures Go beyond own specialties Creating relationship Student exchange program with Cross-disciplinary study from Create classes together partner universities in other multiple areas Class evaluation questionnaires countries Sharing research experiences Graduation thesis presentations, student-led Class participation by Create colleges together international students Class liaison committees seminars, etc. Enhanced foreign language Strong guidance and supports Vertical connection education Job search, research, daily life, etc
+Assurance of the quality of education and human resources to be developed

+Developing global and independent persons

+Design your own future

+Encounter different cultures

+Student exchange program with partner universities in other countries

+Class participation by international students

+Enhanced foreign language education

+Go beyond own specialties

+Cross-disciplinary study from multiple areas

+Sharing research experiences Graduation thesis presentations, student-led seminars, etc.

+Strong guidance and supports

+Creating relationship

+Create classes together Class evaluation questionnaires

+Create colleges together Class liaison committees

+Vertical connection Job search, research, daily life, etc.